AWS Key Management Service Documentation

 Scalability, Durability, and High Availability

-AWS KMS is a fully managed service.
-As your use of encryption grows, the service automatically scales to meet your needs.
-It helps you manage thousands of KMS keys in your account and to use them whenever you want.
-It defines default limits for number of keys and request rates, but you can request increased limits if necessary.
+AWS KMS is a managed service.
+As your use of encryption grows, the service scales to meet your needs.
+It helps you manage and use KMS keys in your account.
+It defines default limits for number of keys and request rates.

 The KMS keys you create or ones that are created on your behalf by other AWS services cannot be exported from the service.
 To help verify that your keys and your data are highly available, it stores multiple copies of encrypted versions of your keys.